tensorflow/tensorflow/tensorflow/docs_src/tutorials/linear.md

    * provide an excellent starting point for learning about machine learning.
    * are widely used in industry.

-## How does tf.estimator help you build linear models?
+## How do Estimators help you build linear models?

 You can build a linear model from scratch in TensorFlow without the help of a special API.
-But tf.estimator provides some tools that make it easier to build effective large-scale linear models.
+But Estimators provides some tools that make it easier to build effective large-scale linear models.

 ### Feature columns and transformations